burgried/processwire-arxquest/README.md

-# processwire-opendig
+# ArxQuest

-Processwire site profile for the OpenDig project.
+ProcessWire site profile for the ArxQuest project.

+## Installation

+Place the `site-arxquest` directory into a fresh ProcessWire root directory, run `composer install` inside and install the site afterwards as usual.